jbarndt/fcbh-dataset-io/controller/INSTALL_README.md

 > pip install librosa

-> pip install -U openai-whisper ## This did not work
+> pip install -U openai-whisper ## This failed because of memory

+Because whisper failed to install, these things were tried based on information on the whisper page.
+- sudo apt install rust-all
+- pip install tiktoken
+- export PATH="$HOME/.cargo/bin:$PATH"
+- pip install setuptools-rust
++ It is not clear if they were needed

+> pip install torch --no-cache-dir

+> pip install -U openai-whisper

 > pip install fasttext